jun-pac/ASCII-ART-2020/README.md

 <p align="center">
 <img width="672" alt="image" src="https://user-images.githubusercontent.com/100084401/185803140-a2388ae6-a880-4830-9660-513a6c845ae5.png">
 </p>

 If your .txt file looks garbled, it could be a font issue.
-Use a monospaced font such as Consolas.
+Use a monospaced font such as *Consolas*.

 <br/><br/><br/>

 **Theme color**<br/>